Richard Taylor (colonel)

-Richard Lee Taylor (April 3, 1744 – January 19, 1829) was an officer in the Continental Army in the American Revolutionary War.
+Richard Taylor (April 3, 1744 – January 19, 1829) was an officer in the Continental Army in the American Revolutionary War.
 He was the father of Zachary Taylor, the 12th president of the United States, and Joseph Pannell Taylor, who served as a general in the Union Army during the Civil War.

 Early life

-Taylor was born in Orange County, Virginia in 1744 to Zachary Taylor and Elizabeth Lee.
+Taylor was born in Orange County, Virginia in 1744 to Zachary Taylor and Elizabeth Lee, daughter of Hancock Lee.
 He was a graduate of the College of William and Mary.
 In 1769 he explored the Ohio River and Mississippi River with his older brother, Hancock Taylor, travelling from Pittsburgh to New Orleans.
+Another brother, Giles Taylor, was the father of Edmund Dick Taylor, considered the father of the "greenback" American currency.

 Military service

 When the American Revolution began, Taylor became a 2nd lieutenant in the Virginia Continental forces on February 12, 1775, and fought in the battles of White Plains, Trenton, Brandywine, and Monmouth.
 He was discharged as a lieutenant colonel on September 12, 1781.